Zackhardtoname/Micro-benchmarking-Code-and-Analysis/5_chapter/README.md

 The pattern is a lot more clean being just straight lines only.
 Number of unique time values: 81
 I think the perhaps the SSD loads and empties the buffer containg multiple blocks, all together for 81 times.
+Or batching at the O.S. level.

 ## 5.11 Finally, re-run on an SSD and look at the SSD write timings and comment briefly on
 what you think is happening.
 Use your order-of-magnitude knowledge to compare various